Biden meets Dems at Capitol to firm up support for spending

 WASHINGTON (AP) — President Joe Biden stepped up his bid to push his multitrillion-dollar domestic plans through Congress Wednesday, lunching with Senate Democrats a day after party leaders announced a compromise for pouring federal resources into climate change, health care and family service programs.

-“Is this my homecoming?" he said, greeting people as returned to the Capitol — his home as a Delaware senator for 36 years — for his first working meeting with lawmakers there since becoming president.
-Then he added about the budget business at hand, “We’re going to get this done.”
+“His point was that we need to be thinking about folks who have given up on democracy," Murphy said.

+Biden received three standing ovations from his fellow Democrats, said Sen. Bob Casey of Pennsylvania.

-The midday session was the start of his efforts to firm up support for forthcoming legislation embodying his priorities among Democrats, whose skinny congressional majorities leave him with virtually no votes to lose.
+The meeting was the start of Biden's efforts to firm up support for forthcoming legislation embodying his priorities among Democrats, whose skinny congressional majorities leave him with virtually no votes to lose.

 Late Tuesday, top Democrats announced an agreement among themselves on plans to spend a mammoth $3.5 trillion over the coming decade on a wide range of domestic programs, an expansion Biden has proposed financing with tax boosts on the rich and big corporations.
 Included in the proposal would be a top priority for progressives — an expansion of Medicare, the health insurance program for older Americans, to include vision, dental and hearing coverage.

+According to a senior Democratic aide, the party will also propose extensions of tax credits for children, child care and some low-income people; money for environmentally friendly energy technologies and a federal standard aimed at encouraging a shift to clean energy.
+The plan would also fund pre-kindergarten for toddlers and paid family leave and a pathway to citizenship for many immigrants, said the aide, who spoke on condition of anonymity to describe Democrats' plans.

+Yet those ideas are merely proposals right now, and Democrats will have to decide which programs are affected and by how much in future legislation.
+That will likely take months.

-Yet Democrats' emerging plans — most details remain a work in progress — fall short of even bolder progressive goals, like extending overall Medicare coverage to people as young as 60.
+The initial plans fall short of even bolder progressive goals, like extending overall Medicare coverage to people as young as 60.
 Biden and party leaders face a tricky task of winning over moderates wary about tax boosts and further ballooning budget deficits, and progressives demanding even more spending.

 “We know the road ahead is gong to be long.
 There are bumps along the way," Senate Majority Leader Chuck Schumer of New York acknowledged Wednesday.
 But he said Democrats would press ahead because “we must make average American lives a whole lot better."